 - fearlessness towards pain and death

-The theory argues that fearlessness towards pain and self-harm may be learnt over time, which could explain the strong association between self-harming behaviour and suicide.
+The theory argues fearlessness towards pain and self-harm may be learnt over time, which could explain the strong association between self-harming behaviour and suicide.

 People who are regularly exposed to the suffering and pain of others may develop this fearlessness over time.
-This could help explain why suicide rates are higher in occupations that are linked to such exposure, such as soldiers, nurses and doctors.
+This could help explain why suicide rates are higher in occupations linked to such exposure, such as soldiers, nurses and doctors.

 During 2012 there were 5,981 suicides in the UK but the number of attempted suicides is much higher.